startersclan/docker-hlstatsxce-daemon/README.md

 ## Steps
 1. Mount the `hlxce/scripts` folder on `/app`
 2. Run the container.
-If no errors are shown, your cron should be ready.
+If no errors are shown, all should be good.

 ## Example